realpython/members/README.md

 1. Active users should be able to contact support
 1. Active users should be able to search across all lessons
 1. Active users should be able to hide/show lessons on the sidebar
+1. Active users should only be able to view active lessons

 **Admin**